Updated on January 18th, 2023 by Nikolaos Sismanis

-Inflation has surged to a 40-year high this year due to the immense fiscal stimulus packages offered by the government in response to the pandemic and the invasion of Russia in Ukraine, which has led commodity prices to skyrocket.
+While inflation has somewhat eased lately, it remains at highly elevated levels due to the immense fiscal stimulus packages offered by the government in response to the pandemic a couple of years back, the ongoing invasion of Russia in Ukraine, and a hot jobs market.

 High inflation exerts great pressure on income-oriented investors, as it erodes the real value of their portfolios.
 As a result, many income-oriented investors will choose to resort to high-yield stocks, in order to maintain positive actual returns.

 We have created a spreadsheet of stocks (and closely related REITs and MLPs, etc.) with dividend yields of 5% or more…

 You can download your free full list of all securities with 5%+ yields (along with important financial metrics such as dividend yield and payout ratio) by clicking on the link below: